“Every time I read more, I feel I’ve become wiser. But that’s an illusion – reading doesn’t always make me better.”

 Be a good, genuine person and you’ll have almost no burdens to carry.
 You won’t need to cover up lies, yearn for love and respect, or need to behave indifferently to please others.

 Rely on your experiences and you’d automatically fix a lot of things.
 If your hand burns once, you’re careful next time, right?
 This simple habit works in life, too.
-Every experience can teaches you something.
+Every experience can teach you something.

 Be willing to improve and you’ll prosper eventually.
 The intention of rising itself can take you closer to the right solutions.
 Like, you can’t give up smoking unless you decide to quit.
 You need to have an aspiration.